nusign/picflow-macos-app/README.md

 ## Permissions

-- App Sandbox with user-selected read/write file access
+- ~~App Sandbox with user-selected read/write file access~~ (Currently disabled for Capture One integration)
 - Apple Events permission for host automations (Capture One)
 - Custom URL scheme `picflow://` for OAuth callback

+**Note:** App sandboxing is currently disabled to allow AppleScript automation with Capture One.
+This means the app can only be distributed outside the Mac App Store.

 ## Usage